hyacin75/cron-nsupdate-ddns/README.md

 ---

-Simple shell script and Dockerfile to update an RFC 2136 record with your current internet address
+Simple shell script and Dockerfile to update an RFC 2136 zone/server with your current internet address

+Builds into a very slim (23.4 MB) and lightweight container

 ---